Monday, 26 May 2025

 After driving over three hours to tackle the Kings Canyon Rim Walk, we decided it would be a shame not to have a look at Kings Creek as well, one of the other named hiking trails that depart from the Kings Canyon parking area.
 It is the easiest Kings Canyon trail, following a path between the two colossal canyon walls into the depths of the gorge.

 The Kings Creek Walk starts from the car park, following a wide path towards the base of the cliffs.
-You'll pass a memorial cairn; dedicated to Jack Cotterill whose family helped to open up the area to tourists in the 1960s.
+You'll pass a memorial cairn dedicated to Jack Cotterill, whose family helped to open up the area to tourists in the 1960s.

 The beginning of the Kings Creek hike

-The are signs that direct you to the various hikes in the area
+There are signs that direct you to the various hikes in the area

 Heartbreak Hill — the beginning of the Kings Canyon Rim Walk